 Activity Effect Mitigation Timely renewals and forward planning of works.
 Condition monitoring of assets.
 Disturbances such as noise, lights and dust due to high traffic volumes.
 Apply appropriate speed limits.
 Quality road maintenance to reduce nuisance on unsealed roads.
 Public toilets Toilet cleanliness sometimes compromised based on visitor numbers.
 Contracted cleaning is adjusted seasonally to reduce likelihood of unclean facilities.
 Resource Management Some of the central Government legislative requirements are not suited to the unique Westland geographical environment, can be costly to implement and provide minimal benefit to the community.
 Council makes submissions to relevant consultations to ensure our view is considered in the development of legislation.
 Development can affect the environment through destroying habitat and causing pollution, and cause disturbance to neighbouring properties.
 Ensure the Te Tai o Poutini Plan is applied appropriately.
 Solid Waste Landfills (existing and closed) can potentially have negative effects on the environment and public health, such as leachate, contamination, odour, dust, vermin and litter.
-1 Service costs driven by national factors outside of Council's control cause higher costs than the community would like.
+Site operational plans include actions to mitigate any negative effects.
+Landfills are managed to comply with resource consents.
+These include monitoring gas and leachate.
+Service costs driven by national factors outside of Council's control cause higher costs than the community would like.
 Maintain a user pays approach, reducing subsidisation from other ratepayers.
 Stormwater Stormwater may contain contaminants such as sediments, oils, greases, rubbish and metal/organic materials that have washed off roads or other surfaces.
 Systematic identification, prioritisation and implementation of network improvements will be used to help address environmental effects.
 Localised adverse impacts for property result from blocked or damaged stormwater drains, or failure of pumps during storm events Renewals, maintenance, and prompt responses to reactive issues minimise the impacts.